 - Schutzenberger Anne-Ancelin : In the 1970s a number of authors have indeed modeled the attitude of "winning", that is actually dominant, those whose social life appeared as a full success.
 They developed what is now called the criteria of "excellence."
 Many in nonverbal communication characteristics of the dominant ones are identified and described in the doctoral thesis of Anne Ancelin Schutzenberger.

 - Robert-Ouvray Suzanne.B : motor integration and psychic development, Desclée Brouwer, 276 pages, Paris, 1997.

 At birth the child's wrists are not open, they take the focus of their more closed against their chest.
 Turned on them for six months, they take the various objects that are sent to them.
 Then at that age, suddenly they begin to throw things.
 At six months, the children do not abandon for lack of attention, they decide to part, they are ready to open.
 They see that there is outside, the Other different from oneself.
 This attitude of awareness of another reality that his own reality appears in children in strategies in which it gets rid of the objects.

 o Self-awareness across her face is captured from the test of the task.
 When doing a job on the forehead of a child and that he be placed in front of the mirror, he is not interested in it for two years.
 It is therefore not aware before that age that his face is really his.

 Lhotellier, A. and St.Arnaud, Y. (1994) Pour une démarche praxéologique, Nouvelles pratiques sociales, Vol.7,No:2, pp:93 – 109.

 Recognition of authenticity:

-The list under shows all small details in non-verbal language observed by its author(s)
+The list under shows details in non-verbal communication observed by its author(s)